chiiya/comet-demo/README.md

 1. Add a Comet test suite to your `phpunit.xml` file, if not already present.
 2. Add the necessary dependencies to your `composer.json` (Make sure to run `composer install` afterwards).
 3. Generate the hook trait and the actual test cases (@`tests/Comet`)

+## Testing

+To execute the tests, run `make test`.
+In order to generate a code-coverage report, run `make code-coverage`.